tcrensink/chat_term/README.md

 cd chat_term
 python install.py
 ```
-`install.py` adds a `chat` shell function, stores your api key in `secrets.json`.

 # Usage
-Type `chat` to connect to the `chat_term` TUI (below).
-Because ChatTerm runs in the background, reconnection to the session is instantaneous.
+After install (and a new shell session) type `chat` to connect to the `chat_term` TUI.
+Reconnecting to a session is instantaneous.

 [Demo](https://user-images.githubusercontent.com/26497809/238851240-20f6f849-27f6-4e35-b6ef-e8ec761e63de.mov)